-For many of us, school has been cancelled to help keep our students, staff, and families healthy during the Covid – 19 outbreak.
+For many of us, school is happening at home to help keep our students, staff, and families healthy during the Covid – 19 pandemic.
 Between us at Education to the Core, we have four children who are used to going to baseball, dance, soccer, Taekwondo, friends’ houses, and tumbling, so sitting at home is driving them nuts.
 (And in turn, they are driving us NUTS!!)
 So, we’ve racked our brains to come up with home activities to stay busy, while also trying to keep up with their learning.

 This by no means is a comprehensive list, but hopefully it gives you some more ideas of home activities you can do with your kiddos right now.
 And, if you have some activities that you have been doing at home to pass the time, PLEASE SHARE!!!
 We would greatly appreciate your ideas! 🙂